 What a magical feeling!
 Being so far north and enjoying all this natural beauty!

 My mother and I boarded the bus, tired but satisfied.
 The low-hanging sun gave us a gorgeous scenery during our ride back.
-A perfect ending for our last day in Tromsø!
+A perfect ending for our last day full of fantastic sights and places to visit in Tromsø!

 Are you following me on Social Media?

 Hi, I'm Sam Van den Haute.
 The last three years I've been traveling the world almost constantly.
 Heading out for an adventure and visiting the most beautiful places are what I love to do!
 Let me inspire you with great stories, beautiful pictures and handy tips from my adventures and travels.
 On my facebook page and instagram account you'll get to see the latest updates and photos to inspire you for your next vacation.